Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/dashboard-rest-api.md

 description: The Dashboard REST API lets you get the data displayed on dashboard graphs in Amplitude.
 ---

 You can get data that's displayed on the dashboard graphs in JSON format via the Dashboard REST API.
+Learn more about dashboards in the [Amplitude Help Center](https://help.amplitude.com/hc/en-us/articles/229505188).

 --8<-- "includes/postman.md"